putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 “Trooper FD-472 approaching your location now.
 Be ready.
 Over.”

 A zen-like calm came over the trooper.
 The confusion and chaos of the past day fell away.
 He didn’t even need to think.
 He had a purpose.
 His training, his conditioning, his mental discipline, his years of physical exertion took over.
 Like all good stormtroopers in battle, he operated almost as if on autopilot, a machine of war.
-He was sharp as the tip of a spear.
+Tip of a spear.

-He burst from his observation post at a hard sprint.
+He burst from his observation post, Hard sprint.
+Run, run, run.
 He flew past the first few creatures, who reacted by making exaggerated leaps backward and running away flapping their arms.
-He was up the tiny stairs four at a time, and arrived at the first landing.
-He ran across a walkway, turned left and met another of the creatures.
-He shoved past it without slowing and was halfway up the next set of stairs before the creature even knew what happened.
+Stairs.
+Step, step, up, four at a time.
+Breathing hard.
+The first landing.
+He ran across a walkway, turned left.
+Another of the creatures.
+Shoved past it and was halfway up the next set of stairs before the creature even knew what happened.

-Over his commlink he could hear the lieutenant shouting, “Faster!
+Over the commlink the lieutenant shouted “Faster!
 Faster!
+Must go faster!
 Get here now!”

-He rounded the corner to find three creatures blocking his way.
-He leveled his blaster and fired a half dozen shots at them.
-The creatures quickly dove out of the way as the wooden railings exploded into splinters.
-Even though the shots missed, the creatures scattered.
+Rounded a corner.
+Three creatures blocking.
+He leveled his blaster.
+Autofire.
+A half dozen shots.
+The creatures quickly dove out of the way.
+Wooden railings exploded into splinters.
+Missed.
+The creatures scattered.

-His path clear, he rounded the last corner and dove up the stairs.
-The lieutenant should be just ahead.
+Path clear.
+Rounded the last corner.
+Dive up the stairs.
+The lieutenant, just ahead.
 He burst onto the platform, sending a huge group of creatures scattering at the fright.

 He quickly assessed his tactical situation.
 It was a large flat platform ringed by tiny huts.
 A large communal space was in the center, dimly lit by torches.
-Dozens of the creatures, terrified by the sudden presence of a white-clad trooper three times their size, were shrieking and trying to make an escape.
-In the center was the lieutenant and the trooper’s squad mates tied to horizontal poles with stacks of wood piled under them.
-More Rebel torture.
+Dozens of the creatures were shrieking and trying to make an escape.
+In the center of the bedlam was the lieutenant and the trooper’s squad mates tied to horizontal poles with stacks of wood piled under them.
+Rebel torture.

 He made for the closest trooper dangling over a fire pit, sending more creatures scattering in fear.
-Imperial doctrine said to get backup first, whenever possible.

 “Here!
 Here!
 Here!
 Here!
 Here!
 Over here!” he heard the lieutenant shout.
-His voice also crackled through the trooper’s commlink.
-The trooper halted and turned toward the lieutenant, who was across the compound.
+The trooper’s open commlink crackled with the same message.
+The trooper halted and turned toward the lieutenant.
+He was across the compound.

 Next to the lieutenant, one of the creatures was standing, holding a lit torch.
-The commotion of the attack had caused it to freeze.
+Frozen in fear.
 The trooper looked into those blank, black eyes as he leveled his blaster.
-Something about them triggered a thought. _It was them_.
+Something about them ... _It was them_.
 It was never the Rebels.
 It was always them all along.
 It was these creatures.

-Before he could think, he pulled down on it and sent a fusillade of blaster shots at the creature.
-They went wide, causing the creature to bounce up and down in fear and drop the torch.
-It landed in the tinder, which sputtered a bit and then burst into flame.
+Before he could think, he pulled down on it.
+Blaster shots.
+They went wide.
+The creature bounced up and down in fear and dropped the torch.
+It landed in the tinder.
+Sputtering.
+Sparks.
+Smoke.
+Flames.

 “Fire, fire, fire, fire, fire!
 I’m on fire!” the lieutenant began screaming.

-The trooper took this as an order and began firing indiscriminately into the surging crowd of creatures.
+*An order.
+Fire!* The trooper began firing indiscriminately into the surging crowd of creatures.
 Baskets and barrels and thatching exploded on impact, but none of the shots connected with their targets.
-However, the sound sent the creatures scrambling.
+The sound sent the creatures scrambling.

 “No, you dumbass, put out the fire!
 I’m on fire!
 Fire!
 Fire!
 Fire!”
 Flames were now licking at the lieutenant, who was squirming and struggling to avoid them.

 The trooper paused and looked around.
 Water, liquid, something.
-He rushed around looking for a bucket or an open barrel.
-Nothing fell readily to hand.
+He rushed around.
+Bucket.
+Barrel. *Something*.
+Nothing fell to hand.

 “Just get me off of here!” the lieutenant yelled.

 The trooper struggled to free the pole from the crossbars, but it seemed to be roped in somehow.
-With one swift move he unholstered his utility knife and began sawing at the ropes holding the crossbar in place.
+With one swift move he unholstered his utility knife and began sawing at the ropes.

 “Not that rope.
 These ropes!
 These ropes!” the lieutenant said, wiggling his hands.”

 “Sir, this is taking too long, sir.”
-He knew those creatures would be here any second.
-He panicked.
-There were so many of them.
+Those creatures would be here any second.
+Panic.
+So many of them.
 They needed to be away from here as quickly as possible.

 “Just get me, then!” the lieutenant said as he began to cough and choke at the smoke.